Key Takeaways

 New off-payroll rules were introduced in the UK in April 2021.
 These changes brought those working for medium to large private sector firms into line with amendments already implemented across the public sector in April 2017.

-Under updated IR35 rules, contractors operating through limited companies in the private sector can no longer independently set the IR35 status of their own assignment.
-Responsibility for setting correct IR35 status lies with the end-client (except for small businesses, who are exempt).
-Contractor, client and any intermediary parties involved, must all ensure that they remain IR35 compliant.
+Under updated IR35 rules, contractors operating through limited companies in the private sector can no longer independently set the IR35 status of their assignment.
+Responsibility for selecting the correct IR35 status lies with the end client (except for exempt small businesses).
+The contractor, client, and any intermediary parties involved must ensure they remain IR35 compliant.

 Who does IR35 apply to?